SAP Concur’s Financial Integration Service explained.

 - Mark each Financial Transaction as paid (optional but recommended)

 If you noticed, I am using the term “Financial Transaction” and not “Expense Report”.
 That is because FIS supports more than just expense report postings.
 It also supports cash advances, invoice, payroll, and obligations.
 In all the API calls, there is a variable called doctype which identifies the type of Financial Transaction you are working with.

-The complete Financial Integration Service documentation can be found here.
+To understand the various deployment options and configuration requirements, please read the FIS Setup Guide found here.
+The complete Financial Integration Service API documentation can be found here.
 To help you understand Financial Integration Service APIs, I developed the following Postman collection as an example.
 You can also view FIS on the SAP API Business Hub here.

 Get Financial Transactions

 Using the GET /financialintegration/fi/……/transaction API (reference 1 – Get FIS Transactions – All in the postman collection), you request to receive all transactions waiting to be processed into your ERP [Step 1].
 The response is a JSON with financially relevant data that you can use for posting and payment [Step 2].
 For example, expense reports that are fully approved and in Pending Payment status.
 Within the JSON is a variable called docId. docId is NOT the report ID, report number or report key within Concur.
 It is the financial document id that is generated every time an expense report is fully approved.
 If the expense report fails posting and is resubmitted, it will have a new docId.